DIY Roll-Up Knitting Needle Case

 Now that your case is full of knitting needles, just roll it up so that the end with the ribbon is on the outside.
 Wrap the ribbon around the bundle once or twice depending on length, then tie it closed.

 Ideas to Enhance Your Knitting Needle Case

-- Mark the pockets to make it easy to spot what size needle each pocket holds.
+Mark the size of the needle on each pocket to make it easy to find the one you need.
 Use rubber stamps and fabric ink, or stitch the numbers with embroidery before you sew the pocket lines.

-- Embroider your monogram or initials on the second outside piece before... assembling the case.
-(This is the piece that is placed on top of the other pieces last.)
+Embroider your monogram or initials on the second outside piece—the piece placed last, on top of all the others—before assembling the case.

-- If your sewing machine has decorative stitches, use one to make the pocket stitching for a fancier look.
+If your sewing machine has decorative stitches, use one to give the pocket stitching a fancier look.